Skip navigation

 Web accessibility is about giving complete access to all aspects of an interface to people with disabilities by achieving feature and information parity.
 A digital product or website is simply not complete if it is not usable by everyone.
 If a digital product excludes certain disabled populations, this is discrimination and potentially grounds for fines and/or lawsuits.
 Last year lawsuits related to the Americans with Disabilities Act were up 20%.

 Sadly, year over year, we and other teams conducting analysis such as the WebAIM Million are finding very little improvement in these metrics.
-The WebAIM study found that 97.4% of homepages had automatically detected accessibility failures, which is less than 1% lower than the 2020 audit.
+The WebAIM study found that 97.4% of home pages had automatically detected accessibility failures, which is less than 1% lower than the 2020 audit.

 The median overall site score for all Lighthouse Accessibility audit data rose from 80% in 2020 to 82% in 2021.
 We hope that this 2% increase represents a shift in the right direction.
 However, these are automated checks, and this could also potentially mean that developers are doing a better job of subverting the rule engine.